 Check with POEA

-Transact only with authorized representative
+Transact only with an authorized representative

 Do not immediately entertain offers coming from your social media inbox or referred by a random person.
-Make sure you deal your business at a registered agency address.
+Make sure you deal with your business at a registered agent address.
 In this way, you’ll be assured of its legality as a recruitment entity.
 Now, you just need to look for the appropriate people to transact with.

 Pay only the allowable placement fee.

-It should be equivalent to one month salary (or some variations not far off from this figure), except in cases where charging of placement fees is prohibited.
-Illegal recruiters often charge hefty sums as price for the risk they take as they attempt to fool people into applying for a fake job offer.
+It should be equivalent to one month’s salary (or some variations not far off from this figure), except in cases where charging of placement fees is prohibited.
+Illegal recruiters often charge hefty sums as the price for the risk they take as they attempt to fool people into applying for a fake job offer.

 Pay the placement fee only after you have signed an employment contract.

-Demand an official receipt reflecting the actual amount paid and purpose for which payment was made.
+Demand an official receipt reflecting the actual amount paid and the purpose for which payment was made.
 Although it’s possible to recover illegally collected fees without presenting a receipt, don’t take chances and demand the official receipt to create a more transparent paper trail.

 Make sure you have the appropriate work visa/permit.

 Be wary of job offers using tourist or visit visas.
-Such visas allow you to enter a country for a specific purpose: tour the country.
-This means you’re expected to be there as tourist and not as a worker.
-If agency tries to explain this apparent “workaround”, walk away and better yet, report this agency to POEA to prevent it from fooling other applicants.
+Such visas allow you to enter a country for a specific purpose: to tour the country.
+This means you’re expected to be there as a tourist and not as a worker.
+If an agency tries to explain this apparent “workaround”, walk away and better yet, report this agency to POEA to prevent it from fooling other applicants.